geekzter/azure-vdc/README.md

 Initialize Terraform azurerm backend by running
 `tf_deploy.ps1 -init`

-1. Configure Azure subscription to use e.g.
-`$env:ARM_SUBSCRIPTION_ID="00000000-0000-0000-0000-000000000000"`

 1. (Optional) Customize `variables.tf` or create a `.auto.tfvars` file that contains your customized configuration (see [Features](#feature-toggles) below)

 1. Run
 `tf_deploy.ps1 -apply`
-to provision resources (this will create a plan that you will be prompted to apply)
+to provision resources (this will create a plan that you will be prompted to apply).
+You will be prompted to choose a subscription if `$env:ARM_SUBSCRIPTION_ID` is not set.

 1. When you want to destroy resources, run:
 `tf_deploy.ps1 -destroy` (with Terraform, recommended)